opulo-inc/docs/docs/openpnp/calibration/8-nozzle-tip-calibration/nozzle-tip-calibration.md

     ![Switching to the camera device settings](images/Bottom-camera-device-settings.png)

-1. Go to the "Position" tab and click the "Move Nozzle to Position" button.
+1. Go to the "Position" tab and click the "Position the tool over the center of the location" button.

 2. Switch to the `Device Settings` tab.
 Check, then uncheck the Exposure "Auto" checkbox to set the camera to manual exposure mode.